-14. RELATED PARTY TRANSACTIONS
+13. RELATED PARTY TRANSACTIONS

-The School is affiliated through common management and board membership with Countryside Montessori Academy, Inc. (CMA) a private school.
+The School is affiliated through common management with Countryside Montessori Academy, Inc. (CMA) a private school.
 The School paid fees to CMA for various administrative services provided by CMA employees for the fiscal year.
 The School paid CMA \$168,000 during the fiscal year for leased facilities.
 In addition, as shown in Note 6, the School borrowed \$160,000 from CMA to finance the purchase of portable classrooms and related capital improvements.